 When I was shopping for good bread machines, I was looking for a good appliance with consistent performance.
 This means that the machine should turn out loaves that have a good color, a crisp crust, a light and airy crumb, and most importantly good flavor.
 I also wanted a machine that has straightforward operation, and the instruction manual should provide precise directions for me to use the appliance.
 The walls in my apartment are pretty thin and so I was also looking for a bread machine with relatively quiet operation so that I don’t disturb my next door neighbor.

 Another thing I was looking for was a machine with intuitive controls, and the displays had to be easy for me to read.
 I also wanted a machine that didn’t need a lot of time and effort to find or use my desired setting because I’m a busy soccer mom without a lot of time to spare.
 The other thing I was looking for was a bread machine with a basic and dough cycle only because I didn’t need a bread machine with all the bells and whistles yet I didn’t need them.

 My family consists of my husband and I and our two small boys and so I wanted a small machine that can make a pound of loaf, which offers about eight slices of bread.
-The shape of the loaf was not so important to me, and it didn’t matter whether the machine made horizontal or vertical loaves.
-However, one thing that I would not compromise on was being able to peek at the loaf while it was being made, and so I was looking for a machine with a viewing window.
-The last thing I wanted was a machine with a timer because I wanted to set up everything the evening before, and then wake up to the smell of freshly baked bread.
+The shape of the loaf was not so important to me, and it didn’t matter whether the bread machine made horizontal or vertical loaves.
+However, one thing that I would not compromise on was being able to peek at the loaf while it was being made, and so I was looking for a bread machine with a viewing window.
+Another thing I wanted was a bread machine with a timer because I wanted to set up everything the evening before, and then wake up to the smell of freshly baked bread.
 I read this bread maker review and thought I would get one like hers.